ghapsara/guruhhapsara.dev/src/content/2023-08-27-bff-design-pattern/index.md

 Let’s manstraw this architecture design, delegating some region of frontend jobs to backend does not seem like an improvement right?
 Does it liberate us from writing business logics?
 Does it abdicate our responsibility to write tests?
 No.

-Isn’t it just a source migration?
+Isn’t it just a source code migration?
 The complex API labyrinth traversal is still there but now in a different place which also entails a new resource maintenance, complexity is not necessarily reduced, what’s the gain value?

 ## What’s the deal